speedie1337/speedie-nvim/README.md

 - curl.
 - Good internet connection so you can download things.
 - Preferably also nerd fonts, or stuff might look a bit weird.
+  - To install them, you can use the included `install_fonts.sh` script.

 ## Installation